 Dinner: Pasta with lentils bolognese

 Cook a double portion each of pasta, millet and red lentils.
-Cook a bolognese for dinner with the pre-cooked red lentils, onion, garlic, tomato puree, tomatoes and dried herbs.
+With the pre-cooked red lentils, as well as onion, garlic, tomato paste, tomatoes and dried herbs cook a bolognese for dinner.
 In the meantime, prepare the cashew cream in the blender and the pasta salad for Wednesday.

 You can find suitable recipe suggestions here: